sclorg/rpm-list-builder/docs/users_guide.md

 2. What is the custom file?
 See [sample custom files](../tests/fixtures/custom).
 It is YAML file like `.travis.yml`.
 You can write shell script in the file.

-  * `before_script`: Write commands to run before build.
+  * `before_build`: Write commands to run before build.
-  * `script`: Write commands to run for each packages in the pacakges directory.
+  * `build`: Write commands to run for each packages in the pacakges directory.
+You can use environment variable `PKG` to describe the package name.

 #### Don't build